Theodoros Pangalos

 Pangalos withdrew from public life for a while, but remained active in the Venizelist military circles.
-During the Axis Occupation of Greece, Pangalos and military officers close to him played a role in the establishment of the Security Battalions.
+During the Axis occupation of Greece (1941–1945), Pangalos and military officers close to him played a role in the establishment of the Security Battalions.
 He was widely suspected of collaboration with the Germans.
 Cleared by a postwar court, he ran unsuccessfully for political office and died in 1952.

 Early career

 Pangalos was born on the island of Salamis on 11/23 January 1878.
 His mother was descendant of the local Arvanite fighter of the Greek Revolution, Giannakis Meletis (Hatzimeletis), while his paternal side came from an aristocratic family of Kea island.

-He graduated from the Greek Army Academy on 16/29 July 1900 as an Infantry Second Lieutenant, and continued his studies in Paris, France.
+He graduated from the Hellenic Army Academy on 16/29 July 1900 as an Infantry Second Lieutenant, and continued his studies in Paris, France.

 During the Balkan Wars of 1912–13 he served as a staff officer in the 6th Infantry Division.
 He was head of the forces that entered Sidirokastro (Demir Hisar) during the second Balkan war.

 In 1916 he joined Eleftherios Venizelos' Provisional Government of National Defence against King Constantine I, and was tasked with recruiting the 9th Cretan Regiment for the new government.
 He did not have a chance to lead it to battle though, because when King Constantine abdicated and Venizelos took over the governance of all of Greece in June 1917, he was appointed chief of the personnel department in the Ministry of Military Affairs.
 In early 1918 he went to the front as Chief of Infantry of the 1st Infantry Division in the Strymon sector of the Macedonian front.
 In late 1918 he was appointed chief of staff of the General Headquarters, holding the post until the electoral victory of the pro-royalist and anti-Venizelist United Opposition in November 1920, when he was dismissed from the army.